Bologna Travel Guide

 Bologna © Luca Volpi

-The medieval city centre has been faithfully preserved, and the original Roman street plan is still visible.
-Visitors can see countless landmarks and historic buildings, including the Palazzo Comunale, the Basilica of San Petronio, and the Santuario della Madonna di San Luca, which offers panoramic views of the city.
-Most famous are the Two Towers of Bologna: the Tower of the Asinelli and the Tower of the Garisenda, whose 10-foot (3m) lean is obvious compared to its twin.
+The medieval city centre has been faithfully preserved and the original Roman street plan is still visible.
+Visitors can see countless landmarks and historic buildings, including the Palazzo Comunale, the Basilica of San Petronio and the Santuario della Madonna di San Luca, which offers panoramic views of the city.
+Most famous are the Two Towers of Bologna: the Tower of the Asinelli and the Tower of the Garisenda, whose 10ft (3m) lean is obvious compared to its twin.

 Bologna also boasts dozens of world-class museums, and visitors are advised to get a Museum Card for free or discounted access to many of them.
-Aside from a number of archaeological, art, and cultural museums, Bologna has three Italian car museums devoted to its most famous brands: Lamborghini, Ducati, and Ferrari (which has an excellent Formula One exhibit).
+Aside from a number of archaeological, art and cultural institutions, Bologna has three Italian car museums devoted to its most famous brands: Lamborghini, Ducati and Ferrari, which has an excellent Formula One exhibit.

 Become our Bologna Travel Expert

 We are looking for contributors for our Bologna travel guide.
 If you are a local, a regular traveller to Bologna or a travel professional with time to contribute and answer occasional forum questions, please contact us.